25 Mar The land owner, the developer and the potential shift in power

 Accordingly, if the landowner’s price expectation is not met, then the land will not sell.
 The only exception is if the landowner is distressed, holding too much debt against the site or they are facing situations like probate sales.
 This imbalance could lead to a “buyer’s strike” and a drop-in activity levels driving an intervening period of market stagnation.

 The impact this shift in power has on lenders

 The short-term impact for lenders will be two-fold.
 Many bridge lenders hold loans secured against development sites which may now see their LTVs under pressure.
 Development appraisals on these sites may no longer work and we may see a rise in repossessions and receiverships.

-Additionally, with fewer sites coming to market and being sold, we will also see a fall in the amount of new development starts.
-Some of this may be partly offset by landowners developing sites themselves rather than selling it for profit, but overall the situation could cause a net fall in originations.
-A knock-on effect of this will be a further constriction in supply of completed units in 18-24 months, which will put pressure on the end-user market, reducing housing affordability through price and rental spikes.
-These spikes will feed back into development appraisals and land values will start to recover as a result.
+Additionally, as there is a fall in new developments, fewer sites will sell.
+Some of this is resultant of landowners developing sites themselves, as opposed to selling to gain profit.
+But, overall, the situation could cause a net fall in originations.
+A knock-on effect of this will be a further constriction in supply of completed units in 18-24 months.
+This will put pressure on the end-user market, reducing housing affordability through price and rental spikes.
+These spikes will feedback into development appraisals and land values will start to recover as a result.

-Land values for all but the most important and strategic sites are under pressure due to soft sales prices, rising build costs and developers baking in higher profit margins for protection.
-As few landowners are being forced to sell, developers should react to anything that looks like a ‘bargain’ as things could turn more positive in around 18-24 months and so starting on site in the next 6 months could be good timing.
-Notwithstanding that, the next 12-18 months looks tricky for those involved in lending against and trading in development land.
+Land values for sites are under pressure due to soft sales prices, rising build costs and developers baking in higher profit margins for protection.
+Developers need to react to anything that looks like a ‘bargain’.
+These things could turn more positive in around 18-24 months.
+Therefore, starting on site in the next 6 months could be good timing.
+Notwithstanding that, the next 12-18 months look tricky for those involved in lending against and trading in development land.